aleixmorgadas/dynamodb-as-eventstore/README.md

 Before Deployment, you should check:

 - `infrastructure/main.tf`.
 The region
 - `infrastructure/variables.tf`.
 Set the read and write capacity of DynamoDB that you need.
 Default read-capacity 1, write-capacity 1.
+Also, prevent destroy for the `event-store` is set to false as default.

 At `infrastructure` folder, execute `./run.sh`.

+## Destroy Infrastructure

+At `infrastructure` folder, execute `./destroy.sh`.

 ## Event Base